tent/tent.io/content/blog/tent-roadmap.md

 ### Governance

+Tent is an open protocol and all open source software released by Tent.io is published under the MIT license.
+The docs and spec itself use teh same copyrigth notice as the [IETF](http://ietf.org/) uses on the [HTTP spec](https://tools.ietf.org/html/rfc2616).
+We are committed to governing Tent in a similar way to prevent fragmentation, ensure clear use of Tent-releated terms and branding, and keep Tent free and open.
 Tent will remain a benevolent dictatorship until at least the release of v1.0.
-This structure will allow at least 2x faster development than other models.
-Community feedback and feature requests are greatly appreciated on Tent, [Github](https://github.com/tent/tent.io), and [email](mailto:contact@tent.io)
+This structure will dramatically speed development and help Tent reach its fullest potential.
+Community feedback and feature requests are greatly appreciated on Tent, [Github](https://github.com/tent/tent.io), and [email](mailto:contact@tent.io).

 ### Contributions